TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-onpremise-selfhelp-exchangecmdlet.md

 	cloudEnvironments="public"
 />

-# The account I used for the Intune Exchange Connector cannot communicate with our exchange server
+# The account used for the Exchange Connector cannot communicate with our Microsoft Exchange Server.

 ## **Recommended steps**

-You must create an Active Directory user account that is used by the Intune Exchange Connector.
+Create an Active Directory user account that is used by the Intune Exchange Connector.
 The account must have permission to run the following required Windows PowerShell Exchange cmdlets:

 * Get-ActiveSyncOrganizationSettings, Set-ActiveSyncOrganizationSettings
 * Get-CasMailbox, Set-CasMailbox
 * Get-ActiveSyncMailboxPolicy, Set-ActiveSyncMailboxPolicy, New-ActiveSyncMailboxPolicy, Remove-ActiveSyncMailboxPolicy
-* Get-ActiveSyncDeviceAccessRule, Set-ActiveSyncDeviceAccessRule, New-ActiveSyncDeviceAccessRule, Remove-*ActiveSyncDeviceAccessRule
+* Get-ActiveSyncDeviceAccessRule, Set-ActiveSyncDeviceAccessRule, New-ActiveSyncDeviceAccessRule, Remove-ActiveSyncDeviceAccessRule
 * Get-ActiveSyncDeviceStatistics
 * Get-ActiveSyncDevice
 * Get-ExchangeServer